-If your primary goal is maximizing what you leave behind to your heirs or charity, you have more freedom than most.
+If your primary goal is maximizing what you leave to your heirs or to charity, you have more leeway than most.

 If you don’t need the money right away, you can be more aggressive with your investing, says Jamie Hopkins, a professor at The American College of Financial Services and co-director of the New York Life Center for Retirement Income.

-While the conventional wisdom for retired investors is to stick to a mix of about 60 percent bonds and 40 percent equities, if you won't need to spend the money, Hopkins advises putting 80 percent in stocks and 20 percent in bonds.
+The conventional wisdom for retired investors is to stick to a mix of about 60 percent bonds and 40 percent equities.
+But if you don’t need to spend the money, Hopkins advises putting 80 percent in stocks and 20 percent in bonds.

-If your money is in a target-date fund with a target set at the year you retired or were scheduled to retire, at this point it is probably mostly invested in bonds.
-If you like the set-it-and-forget aspect of a target-date fund, Hopkins suggests that you simply move your money to a target date 2050 fund, which will have a bigger allocation to stocks.
+If your money is in a target-date fund with a target set at the year you retired or were scheduled to retire, it is probably invested mostly in bonds at this point.
+If you like the set-it-and-forget-it aspect of a target-date fund, Hopkins advises that you simply move your money to a target date 2050 fund, which will have a bigger allocation to stocks.

-Beginning at age 70 1/2, the IRS requires you to take required minimum distributions, or RMDs, from your traditional IRA and pay taxes on the money.
-Instead, consider converting your traditional IRA to Roth IRA, on which RMDs aren't required.
+Beginning at age 70 1/2, the IRS mandates you to take required minimum distributions, or RMDs, from your traditional IRA and pay taxes on the money.
+Instead, consider converting your traditional IRA to a Roth IRA, on which RMDs aren’t required.

-Do it over a five- to eight-year period, says certified financial planner Leon LaBrecque, CEO of LJPR Financial Advisors in the Detroit area.
-"You'll still owe the IRS taxes when you convert, but you'll have more strategies to manage — and lower — the bill."
+Do it over a five- to eight-year period, says CFP professional Leon LaBrecque, CEO of LJPR Financial Advisors in the Detroit area.
+“You’ll still owe the IRS taxes when you convert, but you’ll have more strategies to manage — and lower — the bill.”

-If a Roth conversion doesn't seem like the right idea for you, LaBrecque suggests that you ask your accountant to estimate how much you'll owe in RMDs over the next five to 10 years and invest that amount conservatively, so you'll have it when you need it.
-Then you can safely be more aggressive with the remainder.
+If a Roth conversion doesn’t seem right for you, LaBrecque suggests that you ask your accountant to estimate how much you’ll owe in RMDs over the next five to 10 years and then invest that amount conservatively so that you’ll have it when you need it.
+Then, you can safely be more aggressive with the remainder.